peaBerberian/paul-envs.sh/README.md

 ./paul-envs.sh build myapp
 ```

-You will directly switch to that container's `$HOME/projects` directory.
+You will directly switch to that container's `$HOME/projects/<NAME>` directory
+(e.g. for a `myapp` project with a `dev` default username it will be
-In it the `app` directory is the project you linked to that container.
+`/home/dev/projects/myapp`) which contains the project you linked to that
+container.

 You can go out of that container at any time (e.g. by calling `exit`), as you
 exit that container, everything that is not part of the "persisted volume" (see